 It’s Common To Feel Cold All The Time When your Thyroid Is Low

-You may already know your body operates best within a very narrow temperature range.
-The normal resting body temperature of an adult is generally 37 degrees Celsius, or 98.6 Fahrenheit.
+The body operates best within a very narrow temperature range.
+In fact, the normal resting body temperature of an adult is generally 37 degrees Celsius, or 98.6 Fahrenheit.

 How To Perform Basal Temperature Testing

-One of the biggest advantages of this test is that it’s non-invasive.
-It’s not a blood test.
+One of the biggest advantages of basal temperature testing is that it’s non-invasive.
+It’s not a blood test!

 All that is required is a good quality digital thermometer.
-Here are my detailed instructions how to do your own basal temperature testing at home:
+Here are my step by step instructions to help you perform basal temperature testing at home:

 Take your temperature as soon as you wake up, and before you get out of bed